Maureen Haaker

 Maureen Haaker staff profile photo

 Maureen's research interests are wide-ranging, from more theoretical explorations focusing on subjectivity, constructions of the body, and reproductive politics to methodological and ethical issues of data management of qualitative data.
-Her most recent pedagogical work, funded by University of Suffolk’s Centre for Learning and Teaching, is looking at embedding activities into HE curriculum which build academic resilience.
+She has also research pedagogies in higher education, receiving funding from the University of Suffolk’s Centre for Learning and Teaching, looking at enhancing student resilience and decolonising the curriculum.

 Publications